 Point is, what matters most is your passion for your subject.
 That's what enlivens your work.
 That's what sets you apart.
 If the passion is missing because you're painting what you "should", the work will go flat.

-Scan your surroundings for the things you love.
+So scan your surroundings for the things you love.
 Then paint the hell out of them, no matter how unusual they seem, no matter how exposed you may feel.
 And don't ever fear the naysayers or the critics.
-Because the stronger your work is, the stronger the reaction, positive and negative.
+Because the stronger your work, the stronger the reaction to it, positive and negative.

 Rubber Gloves, 2005